parente/tott/doc/setup.rst

 tottbox
 -------

-With VirtualBox and Vagrant installed, you're now ready to bring up the virtual machine running Ubuntu Linux Server 12.04 we'll be using in our meetings, affectionately named *tottbox*.
-This VM already has most of the tools we will explore pre-installed pre-configured, and ready-for-use.
+With VirtualBox and Vagrant installed, you're now ready to bring up the virtual machine running Ubuntu Linux Server 12.04 we'll be using in our meet-ups, affectionately named *tottbox*.
+This VM already has most of the tools we will explore pre-installed, pre-configured, and ready-for-use.

 To make it clear where we are running commands, from now on we will call the operating system running on your laptop the *host box* and the virtual machine *tottbox*.

 #.
-Create a folder that will serve as the container for all of your practice work.
+Create a folder that will serve as the container for all of your practice work on your host box.
+We'll call this the ``tott_dir`` from now on.
 Some suggestions:

    * Windows: ``C:\Users\your_username\projects\tott``
    * Mac/Linux: ``~/projects/tott``

 #.
-Download `the TotT Vagrantfile <https://raw.github.com/parente/tott/master/vagrant/Vagrantfile>`_, a config that tells Vagrant how to run *tottbox*.
-#.
-Put the Vagrantfile you just downloaded into the folder you just created.
-We'll call this the ``tott_dir`` from now on.
-#.
 Open a terminal window.

    * Windows: In the Start Menu, search for and run the Command Prompt application (cmd.exe).
 If you have Cygwin installed, you can run the Cygwin Bash Shell instead.
    * Mac: Run Terminal in the Applications folder.
    * Linux: You know what to do.

 #.
-Navigate to the folder containing the Vagrant file.
+Navigate to the folder you created in the terminal.

    * Windows: ``cd \Users\your_username\projects\tott``
    * Mac/Linux: ``cd ~/projects/tott``

 #.
-Pause here until you have a stable Internet connection and time to leave your laptop downloading the *tottbox* virtual machine image (~700 MB).
+Decide which of the following two statements applies to you and follow the related instructions.

    #.
+You are following these steps in one of our meet-ups.

+      #.
+Ask me for a thumbdrive containing the *tottbox* VM image and Vagrantfile, a config that tells Vagrant how to run *tottbox*.
+      #.
+Copy the Vagrantfile from the thumbdrive into the ``tott_dir``.
+      #.
+Copy the file ending in ``.box`` from the thumbdrive to the same folder.

+   #.
+You are performing these steps on your own time.

+      #.
+Download `the TotT Vagrantfile <https://raw.github.com/parente/tott/master/vagrant/Vagrantfile>`_, a config that tells Vagrant how to run *tottbox*.
+      #.
+Put the Vagrantfile you just downloaded into the ``tott_dir``.
+      #.
+Pause here until you have a stable Internet connection and time to leave your laptop downloading the *tottbox* virtual machine image (~700 MB) in the next command.

+#.
 Enter the following command: ``vagrant up``.

-   * Vagrant will download the *tottbox* virtual machine image for safe keeping.
+   * Vagrant will download the *tottbox* virtual machine image or copy it off from ``tott_dir`` for safe keeping.
-   * It will make a copy of the image in the folder you created.
+   * It will make a hidden copy of the image in the folder you created.
    * It will launch and configure an instance of the virtual machine.
    * After some log messages and scary looking (but OK!) text, Vagrant returns you to the command prompt.

 #.
 Type ``vagrant ssh``.
 #.
 After a moment, you should land at a prompt like ``vagrant@tottbox:~$``.

 You are now in a shell running on your copy of *tottbox*.
-Leave this shell open for the remainder of the steps in this assignment.
+Leave this shell open for the remainder of the steps in this tutorial.
 If you close your laptop or reboot it, you can reconnect to *tottbox* by opening a terminal, returning to ``tott_dir``, typing ``vagrant up``, and then ``vagrant ssh``.

 If you want to explore, feel free.
 Anything you do on the VM file system is temporary.
 You can reset your *tottbox* at any time by running ``vagrant destroy`` followed by ``vagrant up`` on your host box.